News

 Congratulations are due on a couple of fronts.
 First to Jason Beringer and his team of organisers of the OzFlux 20th anniversary conference on 16-17 July.
 There was an amazing virtual audience of 352 registrants, 243 unique viewers and a peak of 171 registrants online at the conference opening and for the plenary talks.
 The depth and breadth of talks from the OzFlux community demonstrates the utility of flux data.
 The sessions on remote sensing gave a hint of what is still to be achieved from the flux and remote sensing communities working together and it was great to see everyone realising their capacity to enable a predictive capability in ecological forecasting and prediction.
 We all look forward to developments over the next decade.

 The second congratulation is to Dr Stephen van Leeuwen, who has been appointed by Curtin University as Australia’s first Indigenous Chair for Biodiversity and Environmental Science.
-Steve, who is a Noongar man with strong links to Country in the Busselton and Margaret River areas of south-west Western Australia, has been an active contributor to TERN’s Surveillance work over the years.
+Steve, who is a Noongar man with strong links to Country in the Busselton and Margaret River areas of south-west Western Australia, has been an active contributor to TERN’s environmental monitoring and assessment work over the years.
 We have featured Steve from time to time in our newsletter for projects such as the biological survey work in the Little Sandy desert, working with the Birrilburu men’s and women’s ranger teams.
 We look forward to continuing our association Steve!

 We hope you enjoy this month’s stories from across TERN.